pgmoneta/pgmoneta/doc/DEVELOPERS.md

 Based on feedback keep making changes, squashing, rebasing and force pushing

+### PTAL

+When you are working on a change put it into Draft mode, so we know that you are not happy with it yet.

+Please, send a PTAL to the Committer that were assigned to you once you think that your change is complete.
+And, of course, take it out of Draft mode.

 ### Undo

 Normally you can reset to an earlier commit using `git reset <commit hash> --hard`.